Rust-native bioinformatics

 Rust Performance

 Native binary — instant startup, fearless concurrency, zero-cost abstractions.
-Rust 2024 edition with a type-state lifecycle (Parsed → Validated → Ready).
+Rust 2024 edition.
+890 tests including 100 browser E2E scenarios.

 Quick Start